sandangel/ngrx-utils-deprecated/README.md

     "strings": true
 }
 ```

-Then when you type `case '['`, the completion will show up.
+Then when you type `case '['`, the cosmpletion will show up.

 ```typescript
 export function authReducer(state = initialState, action: AuthActions): AuthState {